barondandi/install-omv/README.md

 ## 4. RAID installation using an USB flash drive

-First install OMV on a USB drive, and boot for the first time.
+First install OMV on a USB drive, as previously described, and boot for the first time.
+Do not enable flashmemory plugin.
 Shut down OMV and insert two drives you actually intend on using, and boot OMV from USB device.

  Now that you are logged in via SSH you need to determine your drives, I use lsscsi for that, but you can use whatever you want.
 In my demonstration I have OMV installed on /dev/sda, while /dev/sdb and /dev/sdc are SATA drives.